artsy/artsy.github.io/_posts/2019-03-01-custom-editorial-features.markdown

 **A custom layout is enabled via three steps:**

-- Add a new object to the [CustomEditorialArticles array](TKTK), indicating the `article._id` and `name`.
+- Add a new object to the `customEditorialArticles` [master list](https://github.com/artsy/force/blob/master/src/desktop/apps/article/editorial_features.ts#L13), indicating the `article._id` and `name`.
 Names are usually a shorthand for the content, and used because they are descriptive (unlike an `_id`), and will not change over time like a title or slug has potential to do.
 ```javascript
     {
       name: "MY_CUSTOM_FEATURE",